SKMbiya/SKMbiya.github.io/index.md

 <h1>Hi, I'm Samuel.</h1>

 <p style="text-align:justify">
+I am passionate about engineering, research, entrepreneurship and using my skills to solve challenges faced on the African continent.

-I recently completed my  studies towards a BScEng degree in Electrical and Computer Engineering at the University of Cape Town.
-I am interested in research and development (R&D) work in STEM-related fields.
-My current interests lie in Embedded Systems, Artificial Intelligence, Digital Signal Processing, Biomedical Engineering and Radar.<br><br>
+Currently, I am working as a graduate electrical engineer.
+I received my Bachelor's degree in Electrical and Computer Engineering at the University of Cape Town.

+I am is interested in research and development (R&D) work in STEM-related fields, and my interests lie in Embedded Systems, Artificial Intelligence, Digital Signal Processing, Biomedical Engineering and Radar.
-I am passionate about engineering, entrepreneurship and using my skills and knowledge to solve challenges faced on the African continent. <br><br>

-I am is curious, creative, self-motivated, a fast learner and a hard worker.
-I'm always looking to learn new skills, gain knowledge and development himself further, while also empowering others.
+I am curious, creative, self-motivated, a fast learner and a hard worker.
+I am always looking to learn new skills, gain knowledge and development myself further, while also empowering others.
 </p>